 No, if you create them as one document, with a single heading and only one signature block.
 If you file the motion and memorandum in support as one document, be sure to text into the white rectangular box the fact the the document includes a memorandum in support as well as the motion.

 The joint motion should be filed electronically, following the procedure for multiple signatories, with the proposed order as an attachment.
 See the E-Fiing Policies and Procedures manual, Multiple Signatories.
-When selecting the filer of the document, be sure to select all parties on the joint document (e.g., both plaintiffs and defendants, as appropriate).
-When you are prompted to associate yourself to opposing counsel's client, be surenot to check the box for the association.
+When selecting the filer of the document, be sure to select the party you represent.
+If filing a joint motion, you may text in the name of the opposing party when presented with a text box before committing the transaction.

 If attorneys realize that they have attached the wrong document after they have committed the transaction, they should immediately file the correct document and notify the Clerk's Office.
 The Clerk's Office will take corrective action.

 If an attorney is electronically filing a document that has an attachment or exhibit that is exempt from e-filing, the attorney should replace the exempt document with a placeholder stating that the document was submitted to the Clerk's Office on paper.
 The attorney should clearly indicate on the paper document which exhibit the document is and for which case, so that the Clerk's Office will know into which case and with which electronically filed document the document goes with when we receive it.
 The attorney must file both the electronic document and paper attachment timely.